Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 public Response<String> createDigitalTwinWithResponse(String digitalTwinId, String digitalTwin, Context context)

 /**
+ * Creates a digital twin.
+ *
+ * @param digitalTwinId The Id of the digital twin.
+ * @param digitalTwin The application/json digital twin to create.
+ * @param classType The model class to convert the response to.
+ * @param context Additional context that is passed through the Http pipeline during the service call.
+ * @return A Http response containing application/json digital twin created.
+ */
+@ServiceMethod(returns = ReturnType.SINGLE)
+public <T> Response<T> createDigitalTwinWithResponse(String digitalTwinId, String digitalTwin, Class<T> classType, Context context)

+/**
  * Deletes a digital twin.
 All relationships referencing the digital twin must already be deleted.
  *
  * @param digitalTwinId The Id of the digital twin.
 The Id is unique within the service and case sensitive.